NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 10.1 Add Site Name and Domain in Django Admin
 *********************************************

-To do set the name and domain using the Django admin, log in to http://yourdomain.com/admin/, substituting yourdomain.com for the domain the app is being hosted at.
+To set the name and domain using the Django admin, log in to http://yourdomain.com/admin/, substituting yourdomain.com for the domain the app is being hosted at.
 You will want to use the same credentials to log in that you created in section :ref:`6.5 Create a Super User`.